If you want to apply to Providence College, the regular decision application deadline is January 15 and the application

 For more information on transferring to Providence College, contact the school directly.

 Providence College has not reported data for waitlisted and admitted students.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.
+Each college has a different way of determining which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.